owservable/owservable/README.md

 A Data Middleware is tied to a store scope ```'count' | 'one' | 'many'``` and collection name and is used to modify an observed payload if necessary.
 For example, if based on users access permissions a portion of the payload needs to be removed or replaced, etc.

+### initiateObservers

+Method that initiates all observers.
+Takes the project root folder path and a global folder name for the observers.

+Observers can either perform simple tasks or add jobs to a queue, to be processed by the workers.

+### initiateCronjobs

+Method that initiates all cronjobs.
+Takes the project root folder path and a global folder name for the cronjobs.

+Cronjobs can either perform simple tasks or add jobs to a queue, to be processed by the workers.

+### initiateWorkers

+Method that initiates all workers.
+Takes the project root folder path and a global folder name for the workers.

+Workers can either perform simple tasks or take jobs from a queue.

 ## MongoDB

 ### MongoDBConnector